 Sheffield is also promoted as a tourism base for hiking in the Cradle Mountains; and the international rowing course at Lake Barrington is nearby.
-Tours of the famous Mole Creek Caves and the Great Western Tiers are among the other things to do in the area.
+Tours of the famous Mole Creek Caves and the Great Western Tiers are among additional things to do in the area.

 Shopping in Sheffield Tasmania

-Also with an unusual aura, The Emporium has an eclectic stock: ranging from Tasmanian souvenirs and home-made goodies; to collectibles and antiques.
-Amongst the books and bric-a-brac are records by the Beatles and a collection of interesting paintings.
+Also having an unusual aura, The Emporium has eclectic stock: ranging from Tasmanian souvenirs and home-made goodies; to collectibles and antiques.
+Among the books and bric-a-brac are records by the Beatles and a collection of interesting paintings.

 Farming: Kentish and Mount Roland

-Another predominant feature is the farms of poppies.
+Another chief feature is the poppy farms.
 Crops are harvested for the medicinal, pain-killing properties of the flowers.
 While the poppy paddocks make a serene landscape, they are always accompanied by a clear DANGER label: illegal use of crop may cause DEATH.
 Get the message?